 A key aspect of the program is its small class sizes in technical courses.
 This provides students with the opportunity to receive individualized attention in their training.
 State-of-the-art laboratories, facilities and equipment provide relevant and practical experience for students in the program.

-Accreditation: The Electronic Engineering Technology Program is accredited by the Engineering Technology Accreditation Commission (ETAC) of (ABET), www.abet.org.
+The Electronic Technology program is accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET (Accreditation Board for Engineering and Technology).

 - possess adequate technical knowledge in their discipline;